Golfing With a Chance of Rain

 Consider the uncertainty for the average return of investment-grade fixed income relative to most hedge funds.
 Fixed income as an asset class will almost certainly have a lower dispersion of returns and more certainty when estimating its future average.
 This will lead to a narrower (i.e., more precise) estimated future mean range.
 Uncertainty when estimating the future average range will not only vary by asset class but will occur within an asset class itself (e.g. A micro-cap vs. large-cap equity).

 Incorporating uncertainty has implications for both asset selection and portfolio construction.
 If the volatility of an asset’s return data is exceptionally high relative to its sample mean, forward-looking estimates can be very imprecise.
-As an investor, if offered a choice between two investments with comparable risk and return, most of the time, one should choose the investment where there is a greater conviction in the mean return because we will have a higher likelihood of estimating its expected mean range correctly*.
+As an investor, if offered a choice between two investments with comparable risk and return, most of the time, one should choose the investment where there is a greater conviction in the mean return because we will have a higher likelihood of estimating its expected mean range correctly.
 Also, an individual is generally more objective when uncertainty is incorporated into an estimate.
-This means one is more likely to include conflicting information.
-That, properly considered, should lead to a more informed decision – and perhaps even a better golf game.
+This means one is more likely to include conflicting information, if introduced, and make a more informed decision.